Tomah Hearing Loss Prevention Outreach

 - Results: More than 16,000 pairs of earplugs have been distributed, and attendees have been receptive to the hearing loss prevention education provided by the audiology team.

-Faculty and graduate students from the University of Wisconsin-Madison Department of Communication Sciences and Disorders are reaching out to local, rural farmers and tractor pull fans on the issue of permanent hearing loss.
-This audiology team has attended the Tomah Tractor Pull annually since 2014, in order to educate the attendees and participants, particularly farmers, on the risks of prolonged, unprotected exposure to high-decibel noises coming from tractors, other loud machinery, and even livestock.
+Faculty and graduate students from the University of Wisconsin-Madison Department of Communication Sciences and Disorders are reaching out to rural farmers and tractor pull fans on the issue of permanent hearing loss.
+This audiology team has attended the Tomah Tractor Pull annually since 2014, in order to hand out hearing protection and educate the attendees and participants, particularly farmers, on the risks of prolonged, unprotected exposure to high-decibel noises coming from tractors, other loud machinery, and even livestock.

 This team of two audiology clinical professors (audiologists) and audiology graduate students talks with tractor pull attendees, participants, and workers about healthy hearing habits and distributes hearing protection at this very loud event.

 The grant money allowed the team to purchase an audiometer and calibrated sound level meter, which enabled them to measure the sound levels of the trucks and tractors throughout the event.
-This helped raise awareness of hearing loss by showing this visual display of high-decibel activity to the attendees and educating them on what decibel levels call for ear protection.
+This helped raise awareness of hearing loss by showing this visual display of high-decibel activity to the attendees and educating people at the pull on what decibel levels call for ear protection.

 Program staff also informed the tractor pull attendees on the cumulative nature of hearing and the precautions one should take to protect hearing, even at an older age, to prevent further damage.